What You Need to Know About the National Private School Voucher Proposal

 Proponents of school vouchers argue that these programs increase “parental choice” in the educational options for their children.
 However, under voucher programs, private schools pick and choose the students that they want to serve and are reimbursed with taxpayer dollars.
 Private schools can reject or dismiss students based on religion, sexual orientation, academic ability, and disability.

-As an example, private schools are not bound by the Individuals with Disabilities Education Act (IDEA), which requires public schools to provide students with disabilities with a free, appropriate public education.
-Although the bill includes language that suggests some protection for students with disabilities, the bill would not require a private school to admit a student with a disability.
-It is also unclear which government entity would be responsible for enforcement of the weak protection clauses.
+For example, private schools are not subject to the Individuals with Disabilities Education Act (IDEA), which mandates that public schools provide students with disabilities with a free and appropriate public education.
+Although previous versions of the bill included language to provide some protection for students with disabilities, the final version of the bill does not require private schools to admit students with disabilities.

 School vouchers do not hold private schools accountable and are rife for fraud and abuse.